tracielin/PICU_Resources/index.md

-## Articles Relevant to the Practice of Pediatric Critical Care Medicine
+# Welcome!
 To jump ahead to your topic of interest, use the menu to the left.
-Some articles may appear in more than one category.
+Note: Some articles may appear in more than one category.

 -----------
 Recent Article Highlights: